EmraldT95/HPC_LBM_Final/README.md

 ## Parallel

 To execute the code in Parallel using BwUnicluster, download the files in "Parallel - BwUniCluster".
-Login to BwUnicluster and run "sbatch LBMParallel.sh".
+Login to BwUnicluster and run `sbatch LBMParallel.sh`.
 The current setting is to run on 25 processors across 4 nodes, i.e, 4x25 = 100 processors, time limit of 10 minutes.
-The status of execution can be found using the command "squeue".
-The "sinfo_t_idle" command can be used to find out information about the no. of nodes with free processors.
+The status of execution can be found using the command `squeue`.
+The `sinfo_t_idle` command can be used to find out information about the no. of nodes with free processors.

-To visualize the final output, copy the "Visualization.py" file into the same folder as the output "ux.npy" and "uy.npy" file and then run it.
+To visualize the final output, copy the "Visualization.py" file into the same folder as the output "ux.npy" and "uy.npy" file and then run it from the terminal using `python Visualization.py`.